sighupio/fury-kubernetes-networking/katalog/tigera/MAINTENANCE.md

 ### Monitoring

-There are some custome headless services and service monitors defined as part of the kustomize prject for the on-prem variant.
+There are some custom headless services and service monitors defined as part of the kustomize prject for the on-prem variant.

 The dashbaords are the official ones with some minor tuning.